ckgrosch/groschner-python-ay250-homework/final_project/README.md

 such because without atomic resolution the defect content cannot be determined.

-The data set consists of several hundred (approx 300) HR-TEM images of quantum dots and their labels.
-These labels were both location of the center of the identified particle, the radius of the particle (in pixels), and whether the particle was defected ('yes'), not defected ('no'), or indistinguishable ('null') shown below (yes first, in pink, then no, in blue, finally null, in orange).
+The data set consists of several hundred (approx 300) HR-TEM images of quantum dots and their labels, which are in txt files.
+The information in the label file was the location of the center of the identified particle, the radius of the particle (in pixels), and whether the particle was defected ('yes'), not defected ('no'), or indistinguishable ('null') shown below (yes first, in pink, then no, in blue, finally null, in orange).
   <p align="center">
     <img src="README_images/np_yes.tif" width="350"/>